maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 ## What we're building

-You can checkout [a demo of the project here](https://how-to-structure-a-complex-vuex-store.netlify.com/) (make sure to open your browsers developer tools to see console output).
+You can check out [a demo of the project here](https://how-to-structure-a-complex-vuex-store.netlify.com/) (make sure to open your browsers developer tools to see console output).
 Furthermore, you can look at [the complete code at GitHub](https://github.com/maoberlehner/how-to-structure-a-complex-vuex-store).

 ## A new way of structuring a Vuex store